-The fact is that all industries are automating.
-What early machines and robotics did to agriculture and manufacturing, AI is doing to today’s "thought" jobs and professions.
+The fact is that no industry or profession is safe from automation.
+What early machines and robotics did to agriculture and manufacturing, AI is doing to today’s “thought” jobs and professions.

 Even poor foreign workers that are still willing to work below the poverty line are being displaced by technology.

 On May 25th of this year, Foxconn, the largest contract electronics manufacturer in the world and primary producer of Apple iPhones, cut 60,000 factory jobs and replaced them with robots.